Birmingham Wrongful Death Attorney

 Alabama’s wrongful death law only allows the personal representative of the deceased to file a claim.
 Alabama Code § 43-8-1 states that the term personal representative includes an “executor, administrator, successor personal representative, special administrator, and persons who perform substantially the same function under the law governing their status.”

-The appointment of a personal representative may involve probate proceedings.
+The court may involve probate proceedings in the appointment of a personal representative.
 The process may become contentious among family members.

-In many cases, family members are much too overwhelmed with grief to have the time or energy necessary to file legal claims.
+Family members often feel too overwhelmed by grief to find the time or energy to file legal claims.
 Farris, Riley & Pitt, LLP can handle all required filings and court appearances on your behalf so you can take all the time you need to grieve.

-Our firm will also be able to speak to insurance companies for you and engage in settlement negotiations.
-When an insurer will not make a satisfactory offer, we can file a lawsuit for a jury trial.
+Our firm will also speak to insurance companies on your behalf and engage in settlement negotiations.
+When an insurer doesn’t satisfy with their offer, we can file a lawsuit for a jury trial.

 Why Choose Farris, Riley & Pitt, LLP?

 Farris, Riley & Pitt, LLP has obtained several multimillion-dollar verdicts and settlements.
-Kirby Farris and Ken Riley are both admitted to the United States District Court for the Northern District of Alabama, the United States District Court for the Middle District of Alabama, and the United States District Court for the Southern District of Alabama, in addition to the Alabama Supreme Court.
+Kirby Farris and Ken Riley have admissions to the United States District Court for the Northern, Middle, and Southern Districts of Alabama, as well as the Alabama Supreme Court.

-Our firm has handled several wrongful death cases, and can immediately conduct an independent investigation to determine the specific cause of your loved one’s death as well as all possible liable parties.
+Our firm has managed several wrongful death cases and can start an independent investigation immediately to determine the specific cause of your loved one’s death as well as all possible liable parties.
 We will collect all necessary evidence and interview all relevant witnesses.

 The attorneys at Farris, Riley & Pitt, LLP have represented many families who have lost loved ones.
-They understand that each element of the case is crucial and fundamental in recreating the sequence of events that led up to the victim’s death and the events that happened immediately following the death.
+They know that each case element is vital to recreating the events leading to and following the victim’s death.

-The personal representative can begin an action to recover damages for the death of a testator (person who made a will or gave a legacy) caused by the wrongful act, omission, or negligence of another party.
-The personal representative is typically named in a person’s will.
-If the deceased did not have a will, a probate court will have to appoint a personal representative.
+The personal representative can initiate an action to recover damages for the death of a testator (someone who made a will) due to another party’s wrongful act, omission, or negligence.
+Typically named in the deceased’s will, if there’s no will, a probate court appoints the personal representative.

-A wrongful death action is essentially the personal injury claim that the deceased would have filed had they survived.
-Instead, the personal representative is the person filing the claim.
+A wrongful death action is the personal injury claim the deceased would have pursued, now filed by their representative.
+To succeed in the claim, one must prove the defendant’s duty of care, its breach, and the resulting death.

 - Car Accidents